RADIO AUTHORIZATION

 2. contact an accredited examiner and provide details of your address change

-3. contact Industry Canada and provide details of your address change
+3. contact Innovation, Science and Economic Development Canada and provide details of your address change

-4. write amateur organizations advising them of your new address, enclosing your licence
+4. write amateur organizations advising them of your new address, enclosing your certificate

 1. five years